avigad/mathematics_in_lean_source/source/basic_skills.rst

 We also encourage you to ask questions on the Lean Zulip channel if you have difficulty.
 When you click ``try it!``,
-the exercises will be opened in a file named ``propositional_logic.lean`` in the ``exercises/logic/`` directory.
+the exercises will be opened in a file in the ``exercises/logic/`` directory.
-On Zulip, you can helpfully specify that you are asking about the third exercise by referring to it as
-"the third problem in ``exercises/logic/propositional_logic.lean``."

 .. code-block:: lean

-    /* exercises/logic/propositional_logic.lean */

     import tactic